cellsummer/recipez/content/cranberry_walnut_bread.md

 5. Fold
 6. Rest for another 60 minutes
 7. Shape the dough as desired
+8. Rest for another 60 minutes
-8. Preheat the oven to 400(F) degrees
+9. Preheat the oven to 400(F) degrees
-9. Bake for 25 mins
+10. Bake for 25 mins